mdswyz/MCN-light-source-transfer/README.md

 ```
 The test results will be saved to the folder: `./output`.

+### Training
+The training code will be released soon

 ### Citation
 If you find the code helpful in your resarch or work, please cite the following papers.